 Mobilizing Diverse Stakeholders to Remove Derelict Fishing Gear from Beaches & Bay

-The Center for Coastal Studies, located in Provincetown, Massachusetts, will mobilize volunteers to identify, document, and properly dispose of derelict fishing gear from Cape Cod Bay and the Cape Cod National Seashore.
+The Center for Coastal Studies, located in Provincetown, Massachusetts, mobilized volunteers to identify, document, and properly dispose of derelict fishing gear from Cape Cod Bay and the Cape Cod National Seashore.

 Type of Project: Community-based Marine Debris Removal Grant